Shop Through Chase Tips: How To Use the Chase Shopping Portal To Earn Points

 - 2 points per dollar on any other travel-related purchase

-New cardholders get 50,000 bonus points for spending $4,000 during the first three months of membership.
+New cardholders get 60,000 bonus points for spending $4,000 during the first three months of membership, which equals $900 in travel when redeemed via Chase Ultimate Rewards.
 Sapphire Reserve cardholders can also enjoy:

 - 50% more value when points are redeemed for travel bookings made through Chase Ultimate Rewards or statement credits